Posted on November 2020

 In 1957, Russell was one of the founding members of the Campaign for Nuclear Disarmament.
 To date, he is the peace organisation’s first and only president.

 In 1960, Russell also set up the Committee of 100 for Civil Disobedience against Nuclear Warfare.
-Russell was arrested and charged with inciting civil disobedience in 1961, ahead of an expected round of mass civil disobedience in response to the arrival of the first US Polaris submarine in Scotland.
+Russell was arrested and charged with inciting civil disobedience in 1961, ahead of expected mass civil disobedience in response to the arrival of the first US Polaris submarine in Scotland.

 At the age of 89, he was jailed for his involvement in civil disobedience when protesting against nuclear weapons.
 His imprisonment raised the profile of the anti-nuclear movement enormously.